 • Airport around $52 each way.

 For a stay built around the resort the shuttle is fine.
 For a stay that includes Patong nightlife, Phuket Town food, or a Bangla Road dinner, the taxi math compounds.
-Two evenings off-property in the first three nights adds roughly $68 to the trip before food.
+Two evenings away from the resort in the first three nights adds roughly $68 to the trip before food.
+German and French-speaking guests flag this more often than English ones, who appear more willing to absorb the cost as a luxury resort norm.

-A workaround several reviewers from 2025 documented is to book a longer-term scooter or car rental for the trip rather than relying on hotel taxis.
+A workaround several guests from 2025 documented is to book a scooter or car rental for the whole trip rather than relying on hotel taxis.
 Indicative daily rates on the island:

 • Scooter from around $8 to $12 a day.